Learn how data science emerged, a general definition of data science, and how machine learning and data science can play a role within businesses.

 Explore one of the most common and powerful classification algorithms in machine learning: gradient boosted decision trees.

-We will implement XGBoost which has been making waves in the world of data science analytics and has become the go to algorithm of most data scientists for predictive modeling.
+We will implement XGBoost which has been making waves in the world of data science analytics and has become the go-to algorithm of most data scientists for predictive modelling.
 XGBoost stands for extreme gradient boosting.